 - very bad headaches that come on suddenly

-- headaches that are unusual, happen more often, or are worse than normal headaches
+- unusual headaches that happen more often or are worse than normal

 - yellowing of eyes or skin